home-assistant/developers.home-assistant/docs/internationalization/core.md

 ### Selectors

 The translation for selectors are defined under the `selector` key.
 It supports option label translations for the selector `select`.
-The integration should set the `translation_domain` and `translation_key` on the selector select configuration.
+The integration should set the `translation_key` on the selector select configuration.
 This allows translations on select selectors used in config and options flows.
 An example strings file below describes the different supported keys.

 ```json
 {